Top Businesses We Insure in the Food Service Businesses

 - Persona Injury, libel, slander, wrongful eviction, invasion of privacy or wrongful detention, arrest or prosecution

-All businesses should have general liability coverage to protect themselves against:
+All businesses should have general public liability insurance for food business coverage to protect themselves against:

 - Liability lawsuits of property damage